-Caution State Law Variances! homepage
+Caution State Law Variances!

 This website considers the Uniform Protected Series Act (UPSA), adopted by the Uniform Law Commission on July 19, 2017.
+The author of this website, Jay Adkisson, was an American Bar Association section adviser to the drafting committee of the UPSA.

 The UPSA authorizes what is known as "Series LLC" (SeLLC).
 With little doubt, the Series LLC is the most complex legal entity yet created by humankind.
 The complexity of the Series LLC simply boggles the mind of even those who are familiar with, if not expert in, LLC law.